 The Accounting Officer / Authority is the ultimate Chief Risk Officer of the Institution and is accountable for the Institution's overall governance of risk.
-The Risk Management Unit primary objective is to assist NDM in embed risk management and leverage its benefits to enhance performance by facilitating the risk management process.
+The Risk Management Unit primary objective is to assist NDM in embed risk management and leverage its benefits to enhance performance by facilitating the risk management process and raise awareness on issues of fraud and corruption.